nickk124/robust-outlier-rejection/docs/source/tutorials/functional.rst

 of ``pivot_function`` and ``pivot_guess`` to the model constructor ``rcr.FunctionalForm``,
-where ``pivot_function`` is the function that returns the pivot for model give ``xdata, weights, f, params``, and ``pivot_guess`` is a guess for the optimal pivot point (for the iterative optimization algorithm).
+where ``pivot_function`` is the function that returns the pivot for model give ``xdata, weights, f, params``, and ``pivot_guess`` is a guess for the optimal pivot point (for the iterative optimization algorithm), that should accompany the initial guess for the model parameters.
 For example, if our initial guess for the pivot point is some ``pivot_guess = 1.5``, we could initialize our model as:

 .. code-block:: python